SEK (Germany)

-Spezialeinsatzkommando (SEK, "Special Task Force") are police tactical units of each of the 16 German State Police forces.
-Along with the Mobile Einsatzkommando (MEK), Personenschutzkommando (bodyguards), and the Verhandlungsgruppe (negotiation teams in some states), they are part of the police Spezialeinheiten of each state.
+The Spezialeinsatzkommando (SEK, "Special Task Force") are police tactical units of each of the 16 German state police forces that specialize in a quick response with SWAT unit tactics to emergencies.
+Along with the Mobiles Einsatzkommando (MEK), Personenschutzkommando (bodyguards), and the Verhandlungsgruppe (negotiation teams in some states), they are part of the police Spezialeinheiten (special operations units) of each state force.

-Mainly unrecognized by the media and public, the main missions of SEK units are to serve high-risk arrest warrants and to deal with barricaded suspects.
-Hostage sieges, kidnappings, and raids also belong to their missions as well as other scenarios like personal security details for VIPs or witnesses.
+Mainly unrecognized by the media and public, the main missions of SEK units include providing paramilitary operations in urban areas, apprehension of armed and dangerous criminals, high-risk law enforcement situations, hostage rescue crisis management, serving of high-risk arrest warrants, supporting counterterrorism activities, and raids, as well as other scenarios like providing personal security details for VIPs or witnesses.
 Since the 1970s, each SEK has handled several thousand deployments.
 The front-runner is the SEK of the Berlin Police with up to 500 deployments a year, an average of 1.4 deployments a day.

 The comparable unit of the German Federal Police is the GSG 9.

 History

-In 1974, the first SEK unit was raised in police forces of the state of North Rhine-Westphalia.
+In 1974, the first SEK unit was raised in the state of North Rhine-Westphalia's police force.

-After West and East Germany were unified in 1990, some ex-officers of the Diensteinheit IX in the Volkspolizei were merged into the SEKs after thorough political evaluation procedures, such as with SEK units in Mecklenburg-Vorpommern and in Sachsen-Anhalt.
+After West and East Germany were unified in 1990, some ex-officers of the Diensteinheit IX (DIX) in the Volkspolizei were merged into the SEKs after thorough political evaluation procedures, such as with SEK units in Mecklenburg-Vorpommern and Sachsen-Anhalt.

-The SEK received a name change from Sondereinsatzkommando to Spezialeinsatzkommando, announced in 2013, because the former is usually associated with Sondereinsatzkommando Eichmann, a unit in the Nazi Schutzstaffel (SS) tasked with overseeing the deportation of Hungary's Jewish residents.
+The SEK received a name change from Sondereinsatzkommando to Spezialeinsatzkommando in 2013, because the former is usually associated with Sondereinsatzkommando Eichmann, a unit in the Nazi Schutzstaffel (SS) tasked with overseeing the deportation of Hungary's Jewish residents.

 In 2015, the SEK was called in to intervene in Erfurt, Thuringia after a 48-year-old man barricaded himself in his apartment and acted violently towards emergency medical personnel.
-An SEK operator was wounded during the raid.
+A SEK operative was wounded during the raid.

-In 2015, the SEK Cologne has been accused of harassment while performing an initiation ritual on a new member.
+In 2015, the SEK Cologne was accused of harassment while performing an initiation ritual on a new member.
 These charges were later dropped.
-Meanwhile, Ex-GSG9 commander Ulrich Wegener accused the SEK of being badly disciplined since the officers were not punished.
+Ex-GSG9 commander Ulrich Wegener accused the SEK of being poorly disciplined since the officers were not punished.
 A Reichsbürgerbewegung supporter was confronted by the police in 2016 in Bavaria with the SEK deployed.
-One operator was shot dead after they were ordered to seize the man's weapons due to him being mentally unfit to handle them.
+One operative was shot dead after they were ordered to seize the man's weapons due to him being mentally unfit to handle them.

-On June 10, 2021, Interior Minister for the state of Hesse Peter Beuth announced that its SEK unit in Frankfurt will be disbanded since some of its operators were reported to be sharing alt-right messages.
+On June 10, 2021, Interior Minister for the state of Hesse Peter Beuth announced that its SEK unit in Frankfurt would be disbanded, as some of its operators were reported to be sharing alt-right messages.